davestewart/axios-actions/README.md

   .then(<handler>)
 ```

-This collection-based approach allows you to set up APIs without scattering URLs and handler code throughout your application; you set up your endpoints once, then import where needed.
+This collection-based approach allows you to set up APIs without scattering URLs and handler code throughout your application; you set up your endpoints once, then import and use these robust, functional units where needed.

+The end result is a significant reduction in application complexity (especially where replacing the Flux pattern) but without sacrificing separation of concerns.

 ## Main classes